harness/developer-hub/docs/self-managed-enterprise-edition/deploy-with-kots/kubernetes-cluster-on-prem-kubernetes-cluster-setup.md

 ##### NOTE
-* The `--namespace` parameter uses the namespace you created in [Self-Managed Enterprise Edition - Kubernetes Cluster: Infrastructure Requirements](kubernetes-cluster-on-prem-infrastructure-requirements.md). in this documentation, we use the namespace **harness****.**
+* The `--namespace` parameter uses the namespace you created in [Self-Managed Enterprise Edition - Kubernetes Cluster: Infrastructure Requirements](kubernetes-cluster-on-prem-infrastructure-requirements.md).
+In this documentation, we use the namespace **harness****.**
 * For the `--shared-password` parameter, enter a password for the KOTS admin console.
 Use this password to log into the KOTS admin tool.
 * The `--config-values` parameter is required if you use `config-values` files, as described in [Config Values](https://kots.io/kotsadm/installing/automating/#config-values) from KOTS.